R. Eric Thomas

-R. Eric Thomas is an author of Here For It, a playwright, and television writer.
-He is best known as the author of Here For It, a National Bestseller.
+R. Eric Thomas is an American author, playwright, television writer and advice columnist.
+He is best known for his essay collection Here For It: Or, How to Save Your Soul in America (2020).

+Early life

+Thomas grew up in Baltimore, Maryland.
+He attended the Park School of Baltimore, then Columbia University and transferred to University of Maryland, Baltimore County, where he studied playwriting.

 Career

 For four years, Thomas wrote "Eric Reads the News," a popular daily humor column covering pop culture and politics for Elle.
 He is the long-running host of The Moth in Philadelphia and Washington, D.C.

 He has written for the television shows Dickinson (Apple TV+) and Better Things (FX).

 In February 2020, Thomas published the essay collection, Here for It: Or, How to Save Your Soul in America.
-The book was a National Bestseller and a Today Show Read with Jenna Book Club Pick.
+The book was a Today Show Read with Jenna Book Club Pick.
 Here For It was a finalist for the Lambda Literary Award, named one of the best ten best book of the year by Teen Vogue, and one of the best books of the year by O: The Oprah Magazine.
-Lin-Manuel Miranda described the book as, "Pop culture–obsessed, Sedaris-level laugh-out-loud funny...one of my favorite writers."